Complete Streets for Edmonton

 The 2018 Complete Streets Design and Construction Standards govern roadway design in Edmonton and replace the former roadway design standards and the 2013 Complete Streets Guidelines.
 The Public Primer provides an overview of the standards for anyone interested in learning more about Complete Streets.
 The Overview of Major Changes provides planners and engineers with details on the updates to the 2018 Standards.

 Principles of Complete Streets

-- Form a network of streets that together accommodate all users and allow for efficient and high quality travel experiences.
+- Complete streets form a network of streets, transit routes, and off-street pathways that together accommodate all users and allow for efficient and high quality travel experiences

-- Be adaptable by accommodating the needs of the present and future through effective space allocation for the many functions of the street.
+- Streets are adaptable by accommodating the needs of the present and future

-- Contribute to the environmental sustainability and resiliency of the city.
+- Streets contribute to the environmental sustainability and resiliency of the city

-- Consider both direct and indirect costs, as well as the value of the roadway and the adjacent real estate.
+- Planning and design considers both direct and indirect costs, as well as the value of the public right of way and the adjacent real estate

-- Be vibrant and attractive people places in all seasons that contribute to an improved quality of life.
+- Streets are vibrant and attractive people places in all seasons to contribute to an improved quality of life

 Previous implementation projects for Complete Streets include pilot projects in road renewal, in new residential areas, and on Main Streets.
 The City is currently working on roll out for the Complete Streets Design and Construction Standards and implementation initiatives will focus on reducing or removing barriers wherever possible.